Nicole Cooke: 2008: Olympic and World success

 Cooke joined Team Halfords Bikehut for 2008.
 Her first victory of 2008 was the Tour de l'Aude, in which she rode with a Great Britain national team, taking the first stage and finishing fourth overall.
 On 28 June, Cooke won her ninth national road race champion title, and her eighth consecutive win.

 Cooke represented Great Britain at the 2008 Summer Olympics in Beijing in the Women's Road Race where she won the gold on 10 August 2008, the 200th gold for Great Britain in the Modern Olympic Games.
-The road cycling disciplines had been in the Olympic program since inception of the modern Olympics in 1896.
-The Individual Road Race has featured in every games with the Team Time Trial, Individual time Trial and Team Road Race appearing in certain Olympic programs.
+The road cycling disciplines had been in the Olympic programme since inception of the modern Olympics in 1896.
+The Individual Road Race has featured in every games with the Team Time Trial, Individual time Trial and Team Road Race appearing in certain Olympic programmes.
 By 2008 Britain had a record of achieving six Silver and four bronze medals in all road disciplines and just three Bronze and two Silvers (Freddie Grubb – 1912 & Frank Southall – 1928) in the Individual Road Race.
 Thus, in 2008, Cooke not only recorded the first British Olympic gold medal in any cycling discipline for a female and also the first ever Gold Medal won in any road discipline by a British rider, irrespective of sex.
 On the previous day none of the four British men entered in the Individual Road Race finished the race.
 This was also the first ever Olympic Gold Medal won by a Welsh woman in an individual Olympic event.

 She became the first cyclist, male or female, of any nation, to become the road race World Champion and Olympic gold medalist in the same year.
 An eventful race in Varese, Italy lasted 3 hours 42 minutes and 11 seconds, culminating in a sprint beating Marianne Vos in to 2nd place and Judith Arndt in 3rd.
 She credited her teammates for their work, pulling back the 12-rider break with 1 lap to go, putting Cooke back in contention.

 Cooke's book, Cycle for life was published in October 2008 by Kyle Cathie (ISBN 9781856267564).
 The book combines her passion and enthusiasm for cycling, together with her knowledge, proficiency and experience.
 It is aimed at cyclists at all levels, with expert advice on everything from getting started to turning competitive, covering commuting, racing and riding with friends.